 What Makes my Pork Rib Recipe Different?

 I created this sauce over 15 years ago.
 I was tired of regular BBQ sauce!
-Everyone does a Texas or Southern classic BBQ sauce.
+Everyone makes a Texas or Southern classic BBQ sauce.

 I wanted something totally different.
 A glaze that would compliment pork.
-Don’t let the Orange marmalade scare you off.
-I’m not a fan of Orange Marmalade generally speaking…but it works in this recipe and beautifully!
+Don’t let the orange marmalade scare you off.
+I’m not a fan of orange marmalade, generally speaking…but it works in this recipe beautifully!

 The Secret to GREAT Pork Ribs!